josecamachop/MEDA-Toolbox/README.md

 There is also an extension of the toolbox for large data sets, with millions of items, under folder BigData.

 The MEDA Toolbox is expected to work on Octave.

+Please, acknowledge the use of this software by referencing: "Camacho, J., Pérez, A., Rodríguez, R., Jiménez-Mañas, E. Multivariate Exploratory Data Analysis (MEDA) Toolbox.
+Chemometrics and Intelligent Laboratory Systems, 2015, 143: 49-57, available at https://github.com/CoDaSLab/MEDA-Toolbox".
+Please check the documentation of the routines for more related references.

+Please, note that the software is provided "as is" and we do not accept any responsibility or liability.
+Should you find any bug or have suggestions, please contact josecamacho@ugr.es

 <h2>Installation</h2>